 Then he focused on learning how to delegate, empower, and manage the technical / tactical aspects.

 I’ve implemented the leadership model where I’m there to empower and provide them with what they need to get things done rather than sitting, looking over their shoulder and telling them exactly how I want things to be accomplished.

+I’ve built that respect and loyalty on both sides.
 They trust me, because I’m giving them strategic vision, and they know why and how they need to accomplish things.
 And me being able to trust them enough to let them do what they do best – deliver the outcomes.

 There’s a lot of stress involved in what I’m now delivering, but now I know how to manage it.
 It’s the buzz of getting things done, it’s the deadlines and the deliveries that need to be made.

 I guarantee you if we had this conversation before we started the course, and everything had hit, I’d be a drowning man looking for the lifebelt (life preserver) as opposed to coming from a position of strength.

 Like almost all leaders, when you change things at work, life at home transforms.

 The mindset shift into the strategic place has lifted the non-work parts of my life out of the minutia as well.
 We’ve joined the gym and now have that as a central part of our routine.
 Health results are very tangible.

 I can see the changes in my mindset, health and well-being.